ocavue/monorepo-license-checker/README.md

 $ monorepo-license-checker --help

 Options:
   --json                    Output in JSON format.
   --csv                     Output in CSV format.
   --markdown                Output in markdown format.
+  --excludePrivatePackages  Restrict output to not include any package marked as private.
   --help                    The text you are reading right now :)
 ```

 ## Call programmatically